Vice president returns to Fort Drum with message of thanks to service members

 |Downloads:

-This work, Vice president returns to Fort Drum with message of thanks to service members [Image 4 of 4], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vice president returns to Fort Drum with message of thanks to service members, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Vice president returns to Fort Drum with message of thanks to service members

 LEAVE A COMMENT